Principal Lecturer / Section Head - Fashion Design

 Academic and professional qualifications

-As Associate Dean for Learning and Teaching, I am responsible for managing the dissemination and implementation of institutional Learning and Teaching strategies and priorities across the Department of Apparel.
-I consider myself a positive force within the Faculty and am an active member of several university committees, including the Faculty Executive Group (FEG), Student Experience Committee (SEC), the Academic Quality Standards Committee (AQSC) and is chair of the Faculty Academic Quality Standards Committee at the Hollings Faculty, Manchester Metropolitan University.
+As Associate Dean for Learning and Teaching, Anita was responsible for managing the dissemination and implementation of institutional Learning and Teaching strategies and priorities across the Department of Apparel.
+She has been an active member and chair of several senior university committees, including the Faculty Executive Group (FEG), Student Experience Committee (SEC), the Academic Quality Standards Committee (AQSC) and chair of the Faculty Academic Quality Standards Committee at the Hollings Faculty, Manchester Metropolitan University.

-I have headed up numerous successful initiatives over the past few years, including my role in Project Managing the Hollings Faculty re-location to the All Saints Campus in 2013.
-Some of my most recent initiatives include:
+She has headed up numerous successful initiatives including her role in Project Managing the Hollings Faculty re-location to the All Saints Campus.
+Other initiatives include:

-I have extensive professional industrial experience having successfully held a variety of senior management positions within the Global Apparel Industry before embarking on my academic career at Manchester Metropolitan University.
+She has extensive professional industrial experience having successfully held a variety of senior management positions within the global apparel Industry before embarking on her academic career at Manchester Metropolitan University.

-My first-hand experience and working knowledge of fusing technology and advanced joining technologies, particularly adhesive seam bonding and welding techniques, gained whilst working within the apparel industry; has continued to form part of her research practice and inspired her to successfully publish around this area of interest and to adopt this technology within the Department of Apparels taught curriculum and in particular within the Technology focused BA(Hons) International Fashion Practice programme that I successfully developed and led.
+Her first-hand experience and working knowledge of fashion industry technologies has continued to form a major part of her research practice and inspired her to successfully publish around this area of interest and to adopt new and emerging technology within the taught curriculum and in particular within the Technology focused BA(Hons) International Fashion Practice programme that she successfully developed and led.

-I have successfully developed, launched and led a Top Up Degree – BA (Hons) International Fashion Practice which which has attracted and successfully educated learners from across the globe; and as recognised from my HEA Senior Fellowship status and previous link tutor roles, I am an effective mentor both within and beyond MMU boundaries.
+She has successfully developed, launched and led a Top Up Degree – BA (Hons) International Fashion Practice which which has attracted and successfully educated learners from across the globe; and as recognised from her HEA Senior Fellowship status and previous link tutor roles, is an effective mentor both within and beyond MMU boundaries.

-Other examples of my commitment to advancing education includes my engagement with a variety of government sponsored educational programmes such as The British Council Funded Inspire Project Kazakhstan.
+Other examples of her prior commitment to advancing education includes her engagement with a variety of government sponsored educational programmes such as The British Council Funded Inspire Project Kazakhstan.

 Projects and initiatives

-2011-1013 : Academic Project Manager : Hollings Faculty Re-location - In September 2011 I undertook the appointment of Academic Project Manager for the Hollings Faculty re-location from the out-of-date Hollings Building in South Manchester to a new learning environment within the main campus in the city centre.
+2011-2013 : Academic Project Manager : Hollings Faculty Re-location - In September 2011 I undertook the appointment of Academic Project Manager for the Hollings Faculty re-location from the out-of-date Hollings Building in South Manchester and was instrumental in desgining a new learning environment within the main All Saints campus on Oxford Road Manchester.

-My motivation for wishing to undertake this role was based on the fact that it was a once in a lifetime opportunity for me to further extend her commitment to the enhancement of learning and teaching; by leading, supporting, mentoring and managing colleagues towards the development and completion of a new Faculty premises/physical learning and teaching environment that was fit for the 21 century (Partnership for 21st Century Skills 2002).
+My motivation for wishing to undertake this role was based on the fact that it was a once in a lifetime opportunity to enhance learning and teaching; by leading, supporting, mentoring and managing colleagues towards the development and completion of a new Faculty premises/physical learning and teaching environment that was fit for the 21 century (Partnership for 21st Century Skills 2002).

 I knew that taking on this role would be extremely challenging, not just in terms of the projects tight critical path, but also in relation to the speed of which she had to acquire a firm appreciation of the entire Hollings Faculties disciplines and teaching practices; in order to bridge the link between architects, building contractors and MMU personnel having realised that architects can only inform the aesthetic and technical aspects and not the how the physical learning and teaching environment could be structured to support flexible learning and assist facilitators and learners in their work (Lippman, C. 2010).